Last updated on May 5, 2024

 Color Selectivity

-The Selective Colorization slider restores the colors of the portion of the image on which the control point was placed on a black and white image.
+The Selective Colorization slider restores the colors of the portion of the image on which the local adjustment was placed on a black and white image.
 This allows you, for example, to highlight an element or detail in a photo.

-Of course, you can fine tune the effect by combining multiple control points and/or control lines, by using the monochrome display mask, and the selective color sliders.
+Of course, you can fine tune the effect by combining multiple local adjustment tools, by using the monochrome display mask, and the selective color sliders.

 ClearView